-The Italy and India acquisitions have created assets to be denominated in Euros and Indian Rupees.
+Acquisitions in India and Italy have created assets to be denominated in Euros and Indian Rupees.
 There is a corresponding positive or negative impact to the Company's Statement of Comprehensive Income solely related to the foreign exchange translation of its entities Balance Sheets.